-Prepare a list of questions.
+Prepare a list of questions and bring important documents.

 Before your next medical appointment, write down your questions and concerns.
 Because your doctor may have limited time, ask your most important questions first and be as specific as possible.
+Also, bring important documents that you have in your possession, such as the results of biopsies or scans done at other locations.

-Bring someone with you to your appointments.
-Even if you have a journal and a prepared list of questions or concerns, it's always helpful to have support when you go to your appointments.
-The person you bring may also think of questions to ask your doctor or remember details about your symptoms or treatment that you may have forgotten.
+Bring someone with you to your appointments or have them be present during telehealth sessions.
+Even if you have a journal and a prepared list of questions or concerns, it's always helpful to have support during your appointments.
+The other person can serve as a second set of ears.
+They may also think of questions to ask your doctor or remember details about your symptoms or treatment that you may have forgotten.